 Dry eyes occur when too few tears are produced or when the tears produced do not function normally.
 In either case, dry spots form on the outer surfaces of the eye.
 In most cases, there is no underlying disorder behind the dry eye.
 In some cases, dry eyes are associated with allergies, thyroid disease, arthritis and other connective tissue disorders.

 Although dry eyes cannot be cured, the tear film can be supplemented in an attempt to furnish the comfort that normally-produced tears provide.
 Artificial tears in drop or ointment form are frequently effective in treating dry eyes.
 Patients can benefit from the use of humidifiers in their home or office, and side shields on their eyeglasses.
 Spectacle lenses should be treated to protect the surface of the eye from harmful ultraviolet and infrared radiation.
 In many cases, temporary or permanent closure of the tear drains helps preserve the natural moisture layer of the eye.
 In severely dry eyes, combinations of all these treatment options may be necessary.

-Recently, punctal plugs have been introduced as a novel treatment for severe dry eyes.
+Punctal plugs are a treatment for severe dry eyes.
 The plug fits in the tear canal, unseen and unfelt, and allows the tear layer of the lower lid to rise to normal comfortable levels.
 Ask your doctor if you may be a candidate for this new treatment for the very old problem of dry eyes.